hindaf99/Covid-19-analysis-in-Ontario-2021/README.md

-# Healthcare-Project
+# Project 1
-# Bootcamp Project One: An Analysis of COVID-19 Case Trends in Ontario
+# An Analysis of COVID-19 Case Trends in Ontario

 Hinda and Rachel